MemoryofLight/startup/README.md

 Creating an optimized production build...
 Compiled successfully.
 The deployment scripts for Simon React creates a distribution package by calling npm run build and then copying the build directory out to your production server.

+## Final Review
+- cookies allow a server to store data on the client
+- Language is not a standard HTTP header.
+Host, Content-Type, and Cookie are all standard HTTP headers.
+- fetch can be used in front-end and back-end code.
+- JSX allows you to inject html into your javascript, compnonentize your HMTL, and allow for composability of your HTML.
+IT does not allow you to combine CSS, HTML, and Javascript (you can, but it's not made for that). some web frameworks allow for that but not React with JSX.
+- const r = await fetch('/fav/ringo', {method: 'Delete'}) a forward slash can escape a regular expression (delimited by /expression/) so that the expression can look for a literal forward slash. th app.delete(/fav\/(.*)/);
+- Linux daemon can fork other processes, start when the computer is rebooted, execute independent of a user and PM2 is a daemon that can do that.
+- why is hashing important? it improves security by making the password unreadable.
+- don't look at NavLink to tell you what component will render. look at the path to tell
+- websockets allow peer to peer communication
+- to see what a component will render, go to the return statement.
+- React.useEffect(() => updateX(D), [v]); if the brackets are empty it only calls once, here if the v changes.
+If there is not a second argument, it will call every time the component is rendered?
+Confused...
+Ask.
+- port 80 is reserved for http, 443 for https.
+- { $or: [{name:/J.*/}, {score: {$lt:3}}]} is a mongo query.
+It will return all documents where the name starts with J or the score is less than 3.
+- HTTP status codes in the 300 range are for content redirects or caching
+- HTTP status codes in the 400 range are for client errors
+- HTTP status codes in the 500 range are for server errors
+- HTTP status codes in the 200 range are for success
+- HTTP status codes in the 100 range are for informational
+- npm install w - adds a dependcy to your package.json, adds the websocket source code to your node_modules directory, and locks the version of the websocket package for your application.
+It does not add template code for websockets to your javascript.
+- use is a global request (all methods match)